-The Byrd Center's support staff and facilities are housed at Scott Hall (see location below), along with several research groups and their laboratories.
+The Byrd Center's support staff and facilities are housed at Scott Hall, along with several research groups and their laboratories.
 The Center's services are available to any Ohio State University Principal Investigator conducting research within the Center's scope.
 Those interested in submitting proposals through the Byrd Center should contact the Center Director for more information.

-The mission of the Byrd Polar and Climate Research Center is to engage in world-leading research, education, and outreach that enhance The Ohio State University’s programs in:
+The mission of the Byrd Polar and Climate Research Center is to engage in world-leading research, education and outreach that enhance Ohio State’s programs in

 The mission is achieved by fostering a collaborative, interdisciplinary and inclusive community of investigators with expert project support, specialized facilities and synergistic programs that engage with a diverse audience.